Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Rutgers has combined with its opponents to score more than 41.5 points in three of six games this season.

+- Illinois has combined with its opponents to score more than 41.5 points in three of eight games this season.

-- The two teams combine to score 42.1 points per game, 0.1 more than the total in this contest.
+- The two teams combine to score 42.1 points per game, 0.6 more than the over/under in this contest.

-- This contest's total is 4.4 points lower than the 46.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 46.4 points per game, 4.9 more than this contest's over/under.

-- The average total in Scarlet Knights games this season is 49.8, 7.8 points more than Saturday's total of 42.
+- The Scarlet Knights and their opponents have scored an average of 49.8 points per game in 2021, 8.3 more than Saturday's total.

 Rutgers Stats and Trends